DorkOS

 Building Integrations

 DorkOS uses a hexagonal (ports & adapters) architecture centered on the Transport interface.
-You can build custom clients by implementing this interface or by using the REST/SSE API directly.
+Build custom clients by implementing this interface or by calling the REST/SSE API directly.

 The Transport Interface